aspose-barcode/Aspose.BarCode-Documentation/barcode-cards/aztec-family/_index.md

 ### **Size Dimensions**
 Full-Range Aztec barcodes include up to 32 data layers reaching the maximum size of 151 x 151 modules.
 In total, there are 33 various size configurations.
 The smallest possible number of modules is 15x15, and the largest possible configuration includes 151x151 modules.
-Aztec Code is one of the most compact symbologies.
+Aztec Code is one of the most compact barcode types.
 An Aztec label can be approximately 30 times smaller than a Code 39 barcode for the same input message.
 A quiet zone is not required as the unique finder pattern is placed in the center of barcodes.

 ### **Encoding Capacity and Data Density**
 Aztec Code can encode both small and large input messages with customizable error correction settings.
 The barcode size gets adjusted automatically based on the amount of information to be encoded.